Rodolfo Castro Player Props: Pirates vs. Dodgers

 Rodolfo Castro At The Plate

-- Castro is hitting .259 with three doubles, two home runs and eight walks.
+- Castro has three doubles, two home runs and eight walks while batting .258.

-- In 22 games played this season, he has homered in two of them.
+- In 23 games played this year, he has hit a homer in two of them.

-- Castro has driven in a run in four games this season (18.2%), including two games with multiple runs batted in.
+- Castro has driven in a run in four games this year (17.4%), including two games with multiple runs batted in.

-- He has scored in four of 22 games this year, and more than once 3 times.
+- He has scored in 17.4% of his games this year, with more than one run scored in 13.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.